addyosmani/backbone-fundamentals/chapters/08-modular-development.md

 Before we dive into solutions for paginating data for your Backbone applications, let's define exactly what we consider pagination to be:

-Pagination is a control system allowing users to browser through pages of search results (or any type of content) which is continued.
+Pagination is a control system allowing users to browse through pages of search results (or any type of content) which is continued.
 Search results are the canonical example, but pagination today is found on news sites, blogs and discussion boards, often in the form of Previous and Next links.
 More complete pagination systems offer granular control of the specific pages you can navigate to, giving the user more power to find what they are looking for.

 It isn't a problem limited to pages requiring some visual controls for pagination either - sites like Facebook, Pinterest and Twitter have demonstrated that there are many contexts where infinite paging is also useful.
 Infitite paging is of course when we pre-fetch (or appear to pre-fetch) content from a subsequent page and add it directly to the user’s current page, making the experience feel "infinite".